SirFinleyNewman/Portfolio/README.md

 # Portfolio
-Vinny Nguyen's SPE SJSU Flyers various iterations showcase
+SPE SJSU Flyers various iterations showcase

 Iteration 1 showcases the first iteration of the rudimentary flyer.
 Linked below is a HTML previewer of "Iteration 1"